Next James Bond Odds: 71 Actors You Can Bet On

 "A Nottingham girl playing Bond is never going to happen in a million years.
 But it would be genius if it did, wouldn’t it?"

 Well, Vicky.
-Coral are putting you ahead of plenty of other contenders.
+William Hill are putting you ahead of plenty of other contenders.
 So who knows!?

-Dornan's odds for this role have drifted extensively in the past couple of months, moving from shortest odds of 14/1 to 100/1 in recent weeks.
+Dornan's odds for this role have drifted extensively throughout 2019, moving from shortest odds of 14/1 to 100/1 in recent weeks.

 The 50 Shades of Grey star hasn't registered any public interest in the role which may have contributed to this.